 You just have to make a few batches of jerky!
 Homemade jerky is simple, delicious and healthy.
 Start with the “How to Make Jerky” guide and branch out from there!

-- Brisket Jerky
+- Brisket Beef Jerky Recipe

 - Best Meat Slicer for Jerky